A Star Wars Story

 From that moment on, every stick found in the woods was no longer a sword but a lightsaber; every dead reed in the woods was no longer a dragon but a stormtrooper (or, after 1999, a droid).
 After the release of Phantom Menace which, for an eight-year-old, was an amazing film (not so much now), I was asking for all the lego, toys, and comics relating to the film.
 In fact, a vivid memory I have is of winning £50 in a competition and going to the toy shop in Wells with Dad to buy the lego Gungan submarine for exactly £50.

-Initially, it hadn't taken me long to learn all the musical themes of Star Wars on the clarinet (and then the saxophone a few years later) but, along with Howard Shore's Lord Of The Rings trilogy soundtrack (which can still bring me to tears with it's emotional prowess), John Williams' scores for the Star Wars films, as well as his other work, became the first examples of music that influenced me to head in the composition direction with their rich harmonic texture and expressive motivic development.
-Though I've experimented with creating similar music, you wouldn't notice the influence they've had on me as my go-to writing style is very different to either of these fantastic composers.
+Initially, it hadn't taken me long to learn all the musical themes of Star Wars' music score on the clarinet (and then the saxophone a few years later) but, along with Howard Shore's Lord Of The Rings trilogy music soundtrack (which can still bring me to tears with it's emotional prowess), John Williams' music scores for the Star Wars films, as well as his other work, became the first examples of film music that influenced me to head in the music composition direction with their rich harmonic texture and expressive motivic development.
+Though I've experimented with creating similar music, you wouldn't notice the influence they've had on me as my go-to writing style is very different to either of these fantastic film composers.

 My passion for Star Wars has matured with time.
 When Disney bought the franchise, I dived into a lot of the reading material but with the release of the new trilogy, my enthusiasm for the franchise began to fade and I stopped reading so much.
 I still have a secret love for Revenge Of The Sith despite believing Empire Strikes Back to be the best of the film series and every time a video game comes out, I will check it out to see if it's worth adding to my ever-growing list of games to play.